btarrant/gym-exercises/README.md

 ---

-Thank you for exploring our Fitness App project!
-We hope you find it useful and inspiring on your fitness journey.
-If you have any questions or feedback, feel free to reach out to us.
+Thank you for exploring my Fitness App project!
+I hope you find it useful and inspiring on your fitness journey.
+If you have any questions or feedback, feel free to reach out to me.
 Happy exercising! 🏋️‍♂️💪